arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 	_Creating a new Web Site_

-	> **Note:** A Windows Azure Web Site is the host for a web application running in the cloud that you can control and manage.
-The Quick Create option allows you to deploy a completed web application to the Windows Azure Web Site from outside the portal.
+	> **Note:** A Microsoft Azure Web Site is the host for a web application running in the cloud that you can control and manage.
+The Quick Create option allows you to deploy a completed web application to the Microsoft Azure Web Site from outside the portal.
 It does not include steps for setting up a database.

 1. Wait until the Web Site is **Running** before continuing to the next task.